Kamalyunus/capstone-pricing-tool/README.md

  docker run -p 8501:8501 -d capstonepricingtool:latest
  ```
  Access app at  http://localhost:8501/ in your browser

+Sample Data is present in folder to get started

  [^1]: Note Docker and Git installation are Prerequisite